Customs agents in Cincinnati seized 44 pounds of corn flakes covered in cocaine instead of sugar

 (CNN)US Customs and Border Patrol (CBP) seized a shipment of cereal from South America that was covered in cocaine instead of sugar.

-CBP officers in Cincinnati, Ohio, intercepted the package on February 13 containing about 44 pounds of cocaine-coated corn flakes, which could have had a street value of up to $2,822,400, according to a news release.
+CBP officers in Cincinnati, Ohio, intercepted the package on February 13 containing about 44 pounds of cocaine-coated corn flakes, according to a news release.

 While working on incoming freight from Peru, a CPD narcotic detector dog named Bico flagged the cereal shipment going to a private residence in Hong Kong.
 Upon further inspection, officers found and tested white powder on the cereal that was positive for cocaine.